-The exams will cover some readings from the text and mostly from class lectures.
+The exams will cover both readings from the text and class lectures.
 The exams will be multiple-choice format and will have 50 questions, each worth 2 points.

-NOTE: I write the exam questions from our lecture slides and study guides, but I will use put quiz question from each quiz on the exam (quiz questions are from the textbook authors).
+NOTE: I write the exam questions from our lecture slides and study guides, but I will use one quiz question from each quiz on the exam (quiz questions are from the textbook authors).

-Each exam will be open on the posted (MONDAY) at 5:00am (PST) and close at the end of that day at 11:59pm (PST).
-You will have 1 hour and 15 minutes to complete the exam (75 minutes).
+Each exam will be open on Friday at 5:00am (PST) and close at the end of that day at 11:59pm (PST).
+You will have 1 hour and 15 minutes to complete the exam (75 minutes) unless you have specific accommodations set by the university.